 Our Exclusive Small-Group Nature Immersion Led by the Islands' Most Experienced Guides

 Six hundred miles off the coast of Ecuador, surrounded by open ocean, a volcanic archipelago straddles the Equator.
-The Galapagos Islands, forged of black lava and named for the giant tortoises that are among its most noted inhabitants, are like no place else on Earth.
-Home to a profuse array of unique wildlife, the islands offer an immersion in nature that feels primeval, where iguanas and penguins and blue-footed boobies share the beaches with us, unconcerned by our presence.
-Herman Melville called the Galapagos Las Islas Encantadas—the "Enchanted Isles"—an apt moniker for a realm that remains otherworldly, even today.
-Choose among two intimate yachts: our classic Letty or the luxury motor catamaran Ocean Spray.
+The Galapagos Islands, forged of black lava and named for the giant tortoises that are among their most noted inhabitants, are like no other place on Earth.
+Home to a profuse array of unique wildlife, the islands offer an immersion in nature that feels primeval.
+Iguanas and blue-footed boobies share the beaches with us, unconcerned by our presence, and friendly sea lions play with us in the water while penguins and turtles glide past.
+Herman Melville, who visited the Galapagos in 1841, a few years after Darwin, called them the "Enchanted Isles"—an apt moniker for a realm that remains otherworldly, even today.

 Our flagship itinerary is an immersive exploration of the Galapagos, with a full week aboard privately chartered motor yachts that carry just 16–20 guests